 sshuserpasswordwith the username and password you wish to use when accessing the cluster using SSH

 This example creates a cluster with two worker notes.
 You can also change the number of worker nodes after cluster creation by performing scaling operations.
-If you plan on more than 32 worker nodes, then you must select a head node size with at least 8 cores and 14-GB RAM.
+If you plan on using more than 32 worker nodes, then you must select a head node size with at least 8 cores and 14-GB RAM.
 You can set the head node size by using the

 For more information on node sizes and associated costs, see HDInsight pricing.